 So, what is B2B demand generation, and how does it differ from similar marketing strategies?
 What tools do you need for it, and how do you get started?

 B2B demand generation in b2b is, in a nutshell, a form of marketing that creates interest in a product or service.
-However, unlike standard marketing and advertising, the purpose here is to provide an answer to a problem a business might be facing.
+Instead of solely relying on marketing and sales teams to get clients, you create interest by providing an answer to a problem a business might be facing.
 A tool or offering that overcomes the pain points they experience.

 Examples could include: